Bespoke Furniture Rooted in the Pacific Northwest

 5. Delivery & Installation

-For clients within a few hours on McMinnville, I personally deliver and install your piece.
-For distant commissions, I work with specialized fine art shippers.
+I personally deliver and install your piece whenever possible.
+For distant commissions, I work with specialized shippers.
 Either way, the furniture arrives ready to become part of your home.

 What Clients Say